MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 You can use reports to include key information from sales and purchase documents in texts for emails.
 This procedure describes how to set up the **Sales - Invoice** report for posted sales invoices, but the process is similar for other reports.

 > [!NOTE]
-> You must use the Word file type for your layout.
+> To use the layout to create content for email messages, you must use the Word file type for your layout.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Report Selections Sales**, and then choose the related link.
 2. On the **Report Selection - Sales** page, in the **Usage** field, select **Invoice**.